driv3n/ApexFarming/README.md

  • pip install keyboard
  • pip install pyautogui
  • pip install opencv-python

-if your getting a "The Pillow package is required to use this function" error, use:
+If your getting a "The Pillow package is required to use this function" error, use:
  • pip install Pillow --upgrade